Zero-Waiting Load Balancing with Heterogeneous Servers in Heavy Traffic: Model and Main Results

 Under JFSQ policy, the queue-length process $\{\mathbf{Q}(t)\}$ evolves as a continuous-time Markov chain (CTMC).
 We are interested in its delay performance in steady state.
-Let $Q_i$ denote the steady-state queue length at server $i$, i.e., $Q_i \sim Q_i(\infty)$.
-Our objective is to show if JFSQ policy can achieve ``zero-waiting'' performance as the system size scales and how the heterogeneity affects the delay performance.
-Without loss of generality, we ignore integer rounding issues and assume the existence of a critical index $N_2$ such that the aggregate total capacity of the fastest $N_2$ servers exactly supports the total arrival rate
+Let $Q_i$ denote the steady-state queue length at server $i$, i.e., $Q_i \sim Q_i(\infty)$. {Our objective is to determine whether the JFSQ policy achieves “zero-waiting” performance as the system size increases, and to understand how server heterogeneity affects the resulting delay performance.} For tractability, we ignore integer rounding issues and assume the existence of a critical index $N_2$ such that the aggregate total capacity of the fastest $N_2$ servers exactly supports the total arrival rate

 To present our main results, we impose several assumptions on the distribution of service rates.
 These conditions quantify the degree of heterogeneity and its dependence on the system size $N$.
 In particular, the assumptions focus on constraints for $\mu_1$, where a more restrictive condition on $\mu_1$ (i.e., allowing smaller $\mu_1$) is required in the Super–Halfin–Whitt regime than that in the Sub–Halfin–Whitt regime.
-This is intuitive because the system can tolerate less heterogeneity under a heavier traffic load. \begin{assumption}[Conditions on \(N\) in Sub-Haffin-Whitt regime] Assume $\alpha \in (0, \tfrac{1}{2})$, $r > 0$, and $b \geq 2$.
-We further assume that the system size $N$ satisfies \end{assumption}
+This is intuitive because the system can tolerate less heterogeneity under a heavier traffic load. \begin{assumption}[Conditions on \(N\) in Sub-Haffin-Whitt regime] Assume $\alpha \in (0, \tfrac{1}{2})$ and $b \geq 5$. {For any $r \in Z^{+},$} we assume that the system size $N$ satisfies \end{assumption}